mcjazzyfunky/archived-php-prelude/README.md

 //  ['id' => 222, 'firstName' => 'Jane', 'lastName' => 'Whoever'], ...]
 ```

-Fetching a lazy sequence of numeric arrays
+Fetching a lazy sequence of numeric arrays:
 ```php
 $database
     ->query('select * from user where country=:0 and city=:1')